Product Guide

 Portfolioleenkies.com/username/portfolio

-The Header and Footer appear on every active page, providing consistent navigation and branding.
-Visitors can navigate between your pages using the links you provide.
+The Header and Footer appear on every active page for consistent navigation and branding.

 Unpublishing a page

-If you want to take a page offline without deleting it, you can unpublish it from the page editor.
-Unpublishing removes the live version so visitors can no longer access the page at its URL, but your draft is fully preserved.
-All blocks, content, images, and settings remain exactly as you left them.
+To take a page offline without deleting it, unpublish it from the page editor.
+This removes the live version so visitors can't access it, but your draft is fully preserved -- all blocks, content, images, and settings remain intact.

-• Seasonal content -- Unpublish a holiday-themed shop page after the season ends, then re-publish it next year with updates.
+• Seasonal content -- Unpublish a holiday shop page after the season, re-publish next year with updates.

-• Under construction -- Take a page offline while you make significant changes, then publish when it is ready.
+• Under construction -- Take a page offline while making major changes.

-• Testing -- Publish a page to check how it looks live, then unpublish if you need more time to refine it.
+• Testing -- Publish to check the live result, then unpublish if you need more time.

-To re-publish an unpublished page, simply open the editor, make any final adjustments, and click Publish again.
+To re-publish, open the editor, make any final tweaks, and click Publish.

 How images follow the draft workflow

-• When you upload an image in the editor, it is saved to your draft.
-Visitors cannot see it yet.
+• When you upload an image, it's saved to your draft.
+Visitors can't see it yet.

-Header and Footer images work differently.
-Because changes to those blocks are applied immediately, any image you upload there becomes visible to visitors as soon as you click "Save and Publish."
+Header and Footer images work differently -- they're visible to visitors as soon as you click "Save and Publish."

-When you replace or remove an image, the old image is cleaned up automatically.
-You do not need to manage this yourself.
+When you replace or remove an image, the old one is cleaned up automatically.

-Pro Tip: Before publishing a major update, create a quick mental checklist: (1) Preview the page, (2) Check all links for correctness, (3) Verify images load properly, (4) Read through all text for typos.
-Publishing is instant and visitors see changes immediately, so a quick review saves you from publishing mistakes.
+Pro Tip: Before publishing a major update, do a quick checklist: (1) Preview the page, (2) Check all links, (3) Verify images load properly, (4) Read through text for typos.
+Publishing is instant, so a quick review saves you from publishing mistakes.

 Was this article helpful?